Hitchcock, Texas: Education

-Primary and secondary schools

 Public schools

-Most of the city of Hitchcock is served by the Hitchcock Independent School District.
+Most of Hitchcock is served by the Hitchcock Independent School District, which operates the public schools in the area.

-Some of Hitchcock is served by the Santa Fe Independent School District.
+Certain portions of the city fall within the boundaries of the Santa Fe Independent School District.

 Private schools

-Our Lady of Lourdes School, a Roman Catholic elementary school operated by the Roman Catholic Archdiocese of Galveston-Houston, is in Hitchcock.
+Our Lady of Lourdes School, a Roman Catholic elementary school operated by the Roman Catholic Archdiocese of Galveston–Houston, is located in Hitchcock.

 Colleges and universities

 The Hitchcock and Santa Fe districts (and therefore all of Hitchcock) are served by the College of the Mainland.

 Public libraries

 The Genevieve Miller Hitchcock Public Library was established in 2015.

 Parks and recreation

 Each year Juneteenth is celebrated in the Stringfellow Orchards, a 9.5 acre complex previously owned by a slave owner.
 The Texas Historical Commission erected a historical marker in 1992.
-In 2004, the site had not been previously maintained, but John Collins discovered it in 2004 and, with his wife Doris, later purchased it.
+In 2004, the site had not been previously maintained, but Samuel Collins III discovered it in 2004 and, with his wife Doris, later purchased it.
 As of 2007 the Collins' remain the owners.